 Surround yourself with friends who love the Lord.
 Attend church and Bible Study.
 Read Christian books and watch Christian movies.
 Your children are watching and they will see you modeling godly behavior.

-Matthew 5:16 – “In the same way, let your light shine before men, that they may see your good deeds and praise your Father in heaven.”
-(NIV)
+“In the same way, let your light shine before men, that they may see your good deeds and praise your Father in heaven.” – Matthew 5:16 –

-1 Peter 2:12 – “Live such good lives among the pagans that, though they accuse you of doing wrong, they may see your good deeds and glorify God on the day he visits us.”
-(NIV)
+“Live such good lives among the pagans that, though they accuse you of doing wrong, they may see your good deeds and glorify God on the day he visits us.” – 1 Peter 2:12

 What about you?
 Share, in the comments below, a time when your children modeled your behavior – good or bad and what you both learned from it.